kgryte/dirtree/README.md

 );
 ```

-To run the example code from the top-level application directory,
+To run example code from the top-level application directory,

 ``` bash
 $ node ./examples/index.js